Anurag loves playing video games. His guides and listicles revolve around popular iOS, Android, PC, and console games.

 For example, using “Rune of Slow Targeting”, your heroes have a high chance of attacking an opponent with the slowest speed.
-However, it will be effective for only 5 minutes, and will expire in 6 days.
+However, it will be effective for only five minutes and will expire in six days.
 So use it before it vanishes from your rune list.
-Once a rune is activated, head to battle immediately, before its timer runs out and it becomes useless.
+Once a rune is activated, head to battle immediately, before its timer runs out, and it becomes useless.

 You can get access to runes in the Heroes section, on the right-hand side of the screen.
 To activate a rune, drag and drop it onto the empty slot and hit the Activate button.
 Before using a rune, tap on its portrait to know more about its abilities.

 Every quest in Heroes of Dragon Age revolves around intense turn-based battles, which is why setting up a powerful squad is very important to defeat opponents.
 Each quest map contains five battles.
 As you complete one battle after another, your squad will grow strong enough to defeat the boss in the fifth battle.

 Your squad heroes' positions, abilities, and powers determine the outcome of the battle.
 Remember, you may have to experiment with hero positions, add or remove characters from your squad, and make the most of Consume and runes to create powerful units.

 Here are some tips to assist you in strategizing your squad before going to battle.